Compact HII Regions as Clocks of Massive-Star Formation: Evidence for Long Formation Timescales: The Inertial--Inflow Framework

 Because the inflows that feed massive stars are generated by the turbulent cascade on scales up to the cloud (or ``outer'') scale, the IIM also predicts a natural upper limit to the stellar mass, $m_{\rm max}$, that turns out to be simply proportional the total cloud mass, $M$,

 with a dimensionless efficiency $\varepsilon_{\rm max} \simeq 2.5\times 10^{-3}$ expected to be a universal flow property in supersonic turbulence.
-An important consequence of equation~\eqref{eq:mmax_epsMcloud} is the steepening of the upper end of the stellar initial-mass function (IMF) of field stars, above a knee mass $m_{\rm k}=\varepsilon_{\rm max} \, M_{\rm k}$, where $M_{\rm k}$ is the minimum mass of star-forming clouds (see Appendix~\ref{app:upper_field_imf}).
-We will therefore model the field IMF as a broken power law, which we will characterize with three parameters: a low-mass slope $s$ (corresponding to the IMF slope in individual clouds, for example the Salpeter value $s=2.35$), a high-mass slope $s_{\rm f}$ (with $s_{\rm f}>s$), and a knee mass $m_{\rm k}$.
+An important consequence of equation~\eqref{eq:mmax_epsMcloud} is the steepening of the upper end of the stellar initial-mass function (IMF) of field stars, above a knee mass $m_{\rm k}=\varepsilon_{\rm max} \, M_{\rm k}$, where $M_{\rm k}$ is the minimum mass of star-forming clouds (see Appendix~\ref{app:upper_field_imf})\footnote{Related ideas based on an empirical relation between the maximum stellar mass and the stellar cluster mass have been discussed before \citep{WeidnerKroupa2006,Kroupa+13,Yan+23}, with feedback sometimes invoked as a possible physical origin.
+In our model, instead, the maximum stellar mass is limited by the largest turbulent inflow provided by the parent cloud, not by feedback regulation.}.
+We will therefore model the field IMF as a broken power law, which we will characterize with three parameters: a low-mass slope $s$ (corresponding to the slope of the IMF in individual clouds, for example the Salpeter value $s=2.35$), a high-mass slope $s_{\rm f}$ (with $s_{\rm f}>s$), and a knee mass $m_{\rm k}$.
+From this point on, we will sometimes use ``IMF'' as shorthand for this field IMF.

-We will take equations~\eqref{eq:tform_param} and \eqref{eq:growth_law} and a broken-power-law IMF as the working definition of the IIM adopted to compute the OB-star and compact-\HII-region LFs.
+We will take equations~\eqref{eq:tform_param} and \eqref{eq:growth_law} and a broken-power-law field IMF as the working definition of the IIM adopted to compute the OB-star and compact-\HII-region LFs.